Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 HENI

-Heni invites guests on a journey through the SWANA region (Southwest Asia and North Africa) with an inventive menu crafted with skill and excellence, showcasing Quebec’s local ingredients.
-Tucked away in Little Burgundy, the restaurant offers a unique experience and a fresh concept that blends sophistication with warmth.
+HENI takes you across the SWANA region (Southwest Asia and North Africa) through an inventive menu built with real skill and grounded in Quebec products.
+Set in Little Burgundy, it offers a distinctive experience and a concept that balances refinement with warmth.

 2621 Rue Notre-Dame Ouest